rune/rune/docs/docs/multiplayer/intro.md

 ## Game Logic

 Create a file named `logic.js` with a `setup` function that returns initial values for your `game` state that should be [synced across players](syncing-game-state.md).
-Add an action that modifies this `game` state and calls `Rune.initLogic()`.
+Add an action that modifies this `game` state and call `Rune.initLogic()` to initialize.
 For instance, to give all players a score and have an action that just increments the score:

 ```js
 // logic.js